-- 1) Obtain the common factors, factor by grouping, and factor second degree polynomials using special factoring rules. - 2) Reduce rational expressions and apply different operations. - 3) Identify exponent and radical formulas, and simplify expressions. - 4) Differentiate between all types of linear equations and inequalities. - 5) Define functions graphically and by set, finding the domain of certain types of functions and evaluating them. - 6) Graph linear and quadratic functions. - 7) Apply the concept of combining and composite functions by adding, subtracting and multiplying functions. - 8) Apply the concept of inverse and one-to-one functions. - 9) Identify exponential functions, draw their graphs, and solve their equations. - 10) Define the logarithmic functions, draw their graphs, and solve their equations. - 11) Define and apply the rules, identities, and proofs of trigonometric functions. - 12) Define and solve different trigonometric functions, and express them graphically. - 13) Know the basic equations of parabolas and ellipses. - 14) Measure central tendency, mean, median, mode, variance, standard deviation, sample space and probability.
+- 1) Obtain the common factors, factor by grouping, and factor second degree polynomials using special factoring rules. - 2) Reduce rational expressions and apply different operations. - 3) Identify exponent and simplify expressions. - 4) Differentiate between all types of linear equations and inequalities. - 5) Define functions graphically and by set, finding the domain of certain types of functions and evaluating them. - 6) Graph linear and quadratic functions. - 7) Identify exponential functions, draw their graphs, and solve their equations. - 8) Define the logarithmic functions, draw their graphs, and solve their equations. - 9) Define and apply the rules, identities, and proofs of trigonometric functions. - 10) Define and solve different trigonometric functions, and express them graphically. - 11) Know the basic equations of parabolas. - 12) Measure central tendency, mean, median, mode, variance, standard deviation, sample space and probability.